 Biotechnology, pharmaceuticals and therapeutics are rapidly evolving fields in which scientific and technological developments are expected to continue at a rapid pace.
-We have many competitors in the United States and abroad, including Alexion Pharmaceutical, Bayer, Merck, Pfizer, Immune Response and Wyeth-Lederle.
+We have many competitors in the United States and abroad, including pharmaceutical, biotechnology and therapeutics companies, universities, and other private and public research institutions.
 Our success depends upon our ability to develop and maintain a competitive position in the product categories and technologies on which we focus.
 Many of our competitors have greater capabilities, experience and financial resources than we do.
 Competition is intense and is expected to increase as new products enter the market and new technologies become available.
 Our competitors may: